Why Arctic Watch

 The accommodations at Arctic Watch are the most comfortable remote facilities in the High Arctic with private cabins and even Internet communications.
 The staff are passionate, professional, expert and very caring.
 And the food is incredible, including local foods such as muskox and Arctic char.
 Every day starts with fresh hot muffins and ends with a hot shower and a glass of wine!

 Visit our photo gallery to view images of the lodge, the surrounding area and the wildlife, or view these links.

 Arctic Watch is about the adventure and our team makes that possible!
 Meet some of the team that will be guiding your adventure.

-Quark Polar Expeditions is joining the Arctic Watch family in 2015: A leader in polar travel for over 20 years, the Quark Polar Expeditions is partnering with Arctic Watch.
+Quark Polar Expeditions joined the Arctic Watch family in 2015: A leader in polar travel for over 20 years, the Quark Polar Expeditions is partnered with Arctic Watch.
 They're a team that shares an equally profound passion for the Arctic and we're happy to welcome them aboard to the Arctic Watch Experience.
 We strive to create the experience of a lifetime for our guests, and will continue to do so for many years to come.